avcoat/ecp_lab/doc/KUBECTL_FIRST_APP.md

     namespace: opseng

 spec:
-    # Create replicated pod and manage using replication controller
+    # Create replicated pod and manage using replica set
+    # Note: Dont use replication Controller to replicate PODS,
+    #       Using replica set via deployments is the recomanded way
     replicas: 3

     # defines how the Deployment finds which Pods to manage